pine64/website/content/blog/january_2025.md

 ![GitHub releases page](/blog/images/January_2025/release.png)

 This is the first release in almost a year and one might wonder why it took so much time to finalize this new version of InfiniTime.
-Remember that InfiniTime is designed built and maintained by "normal" people working on the project with their free time.
+Remember that InfiniTime is designed, built and maintained by "normal" people working on the project with their free time.
 Maintainers get busy with other projects and changes in their lives.
 As an example, I became a father a few months ago, and as you can expect, this has had a huge impact on the time I can dedicate to the project.

-The team also has a strong focus on reliability and stability : we decided to delay the release by a few weeks to fix a few stability issues and regressions that popped during our testing.
-This, together with the very limited resources of the PineTime hardware makes the development of the firmware a bit more tedious (but it's still a lot of fun :)).
+The team also has a strong focus on reliability and stability: we decided to delay the release by a few weeks to fix a few stability issues and regressions that popped during our testing.
+This, together with the very limited resources of the PineTime hardware, makes the development of the firmware a bit more tedious (but it's still a lot of fun :)).

-Talking about the team : the core developers are happy to welcome [mark9064](https://github.com/mark9064) in the core developers team.
+Talking about the team: the core developers are happy to welcome [mark9064](https://github.com/mark9064) to the core developers team.
 Mark has been contributing to the project for many months now and among other things, made the Always-On feature possible in InfiniTime.

 Now, let's take a look at InfiniTime 1.15!
-A lot of users have been waiting for this feature for a long time now : the Always-On Display (AOD).
-Implementing this feature on the PineTime was quite a challenge since the hardware is not designed for it.
+A lot of users have been waiting for this feature for a long time now: the Always-On Display (AOD).
+Implementing this feature on the PineTime was quite a challenge, since the hardware is not designed for it.
 This is mainly because of the LCD display and its power hungry backlight. [@KaffeinatedKat](https://github.com/KaffeinatedKat) and [@mark9064](https://github.com/mark9064) however managed to make this possible by optimizing low-level drivers, fine-tuning some display settings and improving the state machine of the UI.
 Without going into too much details, the display is configured to use as little power as possible by reducing the number of colors that are displayed, by reducing its refresh rate and by driving the backlight using a PWM (Pulse Width Modulation) to its lowest visible level.

-This was a complex feature to implement and review, but it was worth it : InfiniTime runs for 2 to 3 days in this mode!
+This was a complex feature to implement and review, but it was worth it: InfiniTime runs for 2 to 3 days in this mode!
 I'm honestly impressed by how comfortable the InfiniTime feels when this feature is enabled together with the Raise-to-Wake and Lower-to-Sleep features!

-You can easily enable this feature in the settings (Settings -> Display -> Always On).
+You can easily enable this feature in the settings (Settings → Display → Always On).

 ![Image of the AOD settings](/blog/images/January_2025/aod.png)

-A new application was also integrated in InfiniTime 1.15 : the weather forecast app.
+A new application was also integrated in InfiniTime 1.15: the weather forecast app.
 As you can expect, this app shows the weather forecast for the next 5 days in a nice and colorful way.
 This feature was contributed by [@vkareh](https://github.com/vkareh).

 ![Image of the new weather app](/blog/images/January_2025/weather.png)